How do we get at the truth? Think of how many people in this world believe things diametrically opposite to what you believe. We can’t all be right.

 And my nieces did not know that for several years of my adolescence I had been diagnosed as a bulimic.
 I could not stop eating.
 This was combined with severe stress due to compulsive behaviors that eventually became splashed right in front of my fellow high-schoolers.
 I actually felt like my body was burning up from pure stress in those days.
 And when it was all over, I could not run even a mile, and I had to sleep a lot.

 So the real causal chain might be this.
-Compulsive behaviors lead to extreme stress and unhealthy eating, which lead to feeling bad and long-term physical damage, which lead to my adopting a diet that does make me feel better, but which causes my nieces to associate the physical damage with the new diet.
+My compulsive behaviors led to extreme stress and unhealthy eating, which led to my feeling bad and long-term physical damage.
+In turn all this damage and misery led to my adopting a diet that did make me feel better, but which caused my nieces to associate the physical damage with the new diet.

 So instead of “A” (diet) causing “B” (oversleeping), we have “C”(bad lifestyle) causing both “A”(a new diet) and “B” (oversleeping).